 1460 Ocean Road, Narragansett, RI, 02882

-Stood tall and rugged on the rocky Rhode Island coastline, Point Judith Lighthouse is a great historical place to visit.
+Stood tall and rugged on the rocky Rhode Island coastline, Point Judith Lighthouse is a great historical place to visit in RI.
 Originally built in the early 1800’s then replaced in 1857 by the building that remains there today, it often attracts both locals and tourists.
 I visit here every now and again after work, although I do sometimes nearly get blown away so hold onto your hat!
 I’ve not made it yet for sunrise (my bed is too appealing!) but I’ve heard so many good things.

 Explore Federal Hill (Little Italy)